nenavistnyy/Gnomintosh-Tahoe/README.md

 — is a project for deeply customizing the GNOME desktop environment, transforming your Linux distribution into the most aesthetically pleasing and functional replica of macOS.
 It’s not just a set of icons, but a comprehensive interface overhaul for those who appreciate Apple’s style but choose the freedom of Linux.
 Key features of Gnomintosh 26.4:

-    Pixel-perfect design: Updated GTK4/libadwaita themes with support for the “glass” effect (Mica/Acrylic) and dynamic blur.
+    Perfect design: Updated GTK4/libadwaita themes with support for the “glass” effect (Mica/Acrylic) and dynamic blur.
     The Dock Itself: A perfectly tuned Dash-to-Dock panel with smooth animations and support for system indicators.
     Global Menu: The return of the classic system tray to the top panel for space-saving and an authentic look.
     Control Center: Redesigned GNOME Shell quick settings that mimic the Control Center from the latest versions of macOS.